ryanmccormickdev/ryanmccormickdev/README.md

 **Certs**: TensorFlow Professional Developer · SolidWorks Expert (top <1%)

 > I'm also very familiar with C++ and Java through the courses I've taken here at Stanford.
-I just haven't found use for them in any of my ML projects yet.
+I just haven't found use for them in any of the projects I've worked on yet.

 ---